 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such tangerine peel are thought to target the Lung and the Spleen.
+As such Chen Pi is thought to target the Lung and the Spleen.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
 The Spleen on the other hand assists with digestion, Blood coagulation and Fluids metabolism in the body.

 Treatment by Chinese medicine consisting of Pericarpium Citri Reticulatae to promote blood circulation get a favorable result.1